splunk/observability-workshop/content/en/s4r/3-initial-tour/1-homepage/1-sign-in.md

 ### 1. Sign in to Splunk Observability Cloud

 You should have received an e-mail from Splunk inviting you to the Workshop Org.
-This e-mail will look like the screenshot below, if you cannot find it please check your Spam/Junk folders or inform your Instructor.
+This e-mail will look like the screenshot below, if you cannot find it, please check your Spam/Junk folders or inform your Instructor.
+You can also check for other solutions in our [login F.A.Q.](99-login-faq.md).

  To proceed click the **Join Now** button or click on the link provided in the e-mail.

 If you have already completed the registration process you can skip the rest and proceed directly to Splunk Observability Cloud and login: